predictus/jobs/README.md

 - We are a growing team of 7 people in Paris, 4 in Lagos
 - We are based in the startup incubator Agoranov in Paris

-If you feel that you are made for this, send me an email at matthieu+hiring@predictus.io!
+If you feel that you are made for this, send us an email at jobs@predictus.io!